-No matter what your reason is, starting a education blog is a great way to share your passion for education with the world.
+No matter what your reason is, starting an education blog is a great way to share your passion for education with the world.

-The benefits of starting a Education blog include:
+The benefits of starting an education blog include:

 - Sharing your knowledge and experience with the world

 - Making money from your blog

 2. Choose an Education Niche